 Note: Data on EU states that joined in or before 2004 are from the OECD.
-Data on other countries are from the World Bank.

-Source: Joyce and Xu, IFS, 2019
+Data on other countries from World Banksource: Joyce and Xu, IFS, 2019

 Inequality is not just about income

 The IFS Deaton Review

 - Income inequality is important, but so are inequalities in - wages, wealth, consumption, health, family life, political voice, - Need to look at inequalities between groups as well as individuals - gender, ethnicity, generations, places, - The focus is on understanding the drivers of these inequalities and the best policy mix to mitigate their adverse impacts.